vicentedpsantos/best-movies-list/README.md

 	**On MacOS**, go to https://www.python.org/downloads/mac-osx/

 <h2>To run this project:</h2>
-	Clone this repository\n
+	Clone this repository
 	Navigate to the directory cd repository_name
 	Run python entertainment_center.py

 	On IDLE:
 	Open IDLE
 	Open file entertainment_center.py
 	In the menu bar click on Run -> Run Module or press F5 on your keyboard

 <h2>Built With</h2>
 	Python, IDLE